kidinamoto01/deployment/docker_compose/readme.md

 # Multiverse Deployment with Docker-Compose

+Deploy in one command Tendermint + ABCi Proxy + ABCi App.

 ## 1) To install Multiverse Demo on Local

 1. Make sure you have docker and docker-compose installed in your computer